Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-06-22.md

 The last instruction in the ISR (see image), is the `RRT/RTI` which puts the old process context on the CPU **and** puts the PSW back in *user mode*.

+### Creation of the Interrupt Vector:
+The interrupt vector area is created on boot by the OS scanning devices.
+For each device, the OS will load a interrupt handler (device driver includes this along with operational code).

 ## Multiple Interrupts
 > An interrupt occurs while another interrupt is being processed